boaz-jan/gradle-autowrapper-plugin/README.md

 ## Usage

-Currently there is no available dependency you can pull from the various repositories, for that the maven plugin is appearent in the plugin's build script

-To build the project and make it available as a maven local artifact execute the following command from the clone directory
+To build the project execute the following command from the clone directory
 ```shell
 ./gradlew clean build install
 ```